yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-# partI: pre-annotation through the dbCAN platform
+# partI: pre-annotation through the dbCAN platform (in batch mode)

 1. Annotate the CAZy modules in the MAGs through the HMM scan of dbCAN, please  also refer to http://csbl.bmb.uga.edu/dbCAN/ for more detailed    documentation